 - Limited – Limited items are items which have a limited number of pieces are available, limited colour edition, it is only available for order in a restricted period, or it is only obtainable at a convention.

-- Bootleg – A bootleg is an illegal and unlicensed product.
-They are often made with low-quality materials that can be toxic.
+- Bootleg / Recast – A bootleg or recast is an illegal and unlicensed product.
+They are often made by reproducing garage kits or figures with low-quality materials that can be toxic.
 Learn more about bootlegs/counterfeits here!